Spread of the corona virus in AustriaCurrently: 29.8 new infections per day per 100,000 inhabitants

-The inhabitants of Austria are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By August 6th, 2020, 21689 infected persons and 719 deaths have been reported in the country.
-The first confirmed infections were reported on February 25th, 2020, which is the date of the official notification.
+By April 12th, 2021, 573944 infected persons and 9411 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on March 26th with 1,141 new infected persons.

 Weight and size

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.